DakeQQ/YOLO-Depth-Estimation-for-Android/YOLO_Depth_Drivable_Qualcomm_NPU/README.md

 ## Step 2: Get Required Libraries from the Official QNN SDK

-You need additional libraries from the official Qualcomm AI Engine Direct SDK (QNN SDK, version: 2.24.*).
+You need additional libraries from the official Qualcomm AI Engine Direct SDK (QNN SDK, demo version: 2.24.*).
 Download the SDK from the official website, and locate the libraries in the `2.24.*/lib/aarch64-android` directory.
-Ensure the version matches the one used for compiling the `libonnxruntime.so` library.
+Ensure the SDK version matches the one used for compiling the `libonnxruntime.so` library.

-**Note:** To obtain the latest SDK version, you must use the 'Qualcomm® Package Manager' (QPM3); otherwise, you will receive version 2.22.* via the direct download link.<br>
+**Note:** To obtain the latest SDK version, you must use the 'Qualcomm® Package Manager' (QPM3); otherwise, you will receive another version via the direct download link.<br>
 **Note:** Find your device from here: https://docs.qualcomm.com/bundle/publicresource/topics/80-63442-50/overview.html#supported-snapdragon-devices

 ### 8Gen2 Required Libraries: